Untangle the knotted web of investment terms

 19 October 2019

 As someone who gets excited about other people’s journeys to financial freedom, I love to ask what they’re invested in.
 But few people can speak confidently about their portfolios and investment choices.
 I often hear ‘I must be invested in Allan Gray funds because I get my statements from them’ from friends that were perhaps not told that you’re under no obligation to invest in a company's funds if you’re using their platform.
-Another one I frequently hear is ‘I don’t like unit trusts, i'd rather just buy the index,’ from peers who haven't caught on yet that nowadays a unit trust can be an active fund or index-tracking fund.
+Another one I frequently hear is ‘I don’t like unit trusts, i'd rather just buy the index,’ from peers who haven't caught on yet that nowadays a unit trust can be an active fund or a passive, index-tracking fund.

 As we dig deeper to find out what exactly they’re invested in, it gets messy trying to untangle this web of terms that our industry uses.
 Is it possible to capture all the layers and layers investors’ money have to move through to finally end up in a basket of shares?
 I’m gonna give it a shot, but first we’ll need a picture to help us.
 I’ll provide the picture.
 You may want to pour your favourite shot of caffeine.